Sri-Harsha-K/SQL-EDA-project/README.md

 This project demonstrates foundational and advanced SQL techniques for data warehousing and business analytics.
 It's an ideal learning tool or foundation for more complex BI pipelines.

----

-## 📜 License

-This project is for educational purposes.
-Modify and adapt it for your own needs.